pammacdotnet/TypstPaper/paper.typ

 A unique feature is _implicit coercion_: values like numbers or strings are automatically converted to content when used in markup.
 For instance, `#(1 + 2)` in markup becomes 3, while 3.0 retains its decimal in arrays for debugging clarity.
 Strings differ from content: they lack styling unless coerced, as in `#"Hello"`, which renders as "Hello".

 == Modules
-As aforementioned, Typst's other form of abstraction is modules.
+As mentioned, Typst's other form of abstraction is modules.
 There are three ways to _import_ a module:
 / `#import "mymodule.typ"`: makes `mymodule` _visible_.
-Then, it is possible to write `mymodule.functionality` to access what it is defined with `let functionality = ...` in `mymodule.typ`.
+Then, it is possible to write `mymodule.functionality` to access what is defined with `#let functionality = ...` in `mymodule.typ`.
-/ `#import "mymodule.typ" `: functionality puts `functionality` directly in scope, so that a prefix is not needed anymore.
+/ `#import "mymodule.typ": *`: functionality puts `functionality` directly in scope, so that the prefix is not needed anymore.
 / `#include "mymodule.typ"`: inlines the _content_ (and only the content) from `mymodule.typ`.

 Modules do not give the user/developer any way to mark items as